tfiskgul/doodahs/README.md

 # doodahs
-Small collection of scripts, configs and settings files.
+Small collection of scripts, snippets, configs and settings files.